subygan/subygan.github.io/blog/content/books.md

 - Barbarians at the gate - Bryan Burroughs  ✅
 - Thinking in bets -  ✅
   - Everything is a bet.
-Every decision that is made, basicall
 - Communist Manifest - Karl Marx ✅
 - Cuckoo's egg -  ✅
 - Mamba mentality - Kobe bryant  2022-11-20 ✅